rz-liu/rz-liu.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Our paper <i>SEABO: A Simple Search-Based Method for Offline Imitation Learning</i> is accepted by <a href="https://iclr.cc/Conferences/2024">ICLR 2024</a>.
+:sparkles: Our paper <i>SEABO: A Simple Search-Based Method for Offline Imitation Learning</i> is accepted by <a href="https://iclr.cc/Conferences/2024">ICLR 2024</a>.